drxcy/cloud-bootcamp/day2/day2-MiniProject.md

 rm -rf       # Delete files/folders
 cat          # View contents of file nano         # Open file for editing
+# 🔨 Part 2: Mini Project – Static Website with EC2 + S3 + IAM

+## ✅ Objective:
+Deploy a static HTML page from an EC2 server that pulls an image hosted on S3, with secure access managed via IAM.

 # Steps for this mini project